Havana, Cuba, is on everyone’s “must visit” list and beyond.

 - Plaza de San Francisco, dating from 1575 and across from Havana Harbor, this lovely square was at various times a convent, prison, market, fairground, and cock-fighting ring.
 Today it’s a major tourist draw surrounded by elegant colonial restorations, restaurants, and the Basilica Menor church, once the tallest structure in Havana.

 - Plaza Vieja.
 This plaza is surrounded by sidewalk cafés serenaded by talented musicians throughout the day and way into the night.
 The square serves as an exhibition center for traditional as well as avant-garde and unusual art.

 - Plaza de Armas where you might find treasures at the daily flea markets selling everything from antiques to posters.

 Havana is very much a walking city.
-Most of Havana Vieja’s especially impressive sights can be taken in within walking distance of the four main squares.
+Most Havana Vieja, awe-inspiring sights, can be taken within walking distance of the four main squares.
 If you need to go further, taxis are readily available and reasonably priced.